makers-for-life/makair-telemetry/doc/encoding.md

 # Available data

 The telemetry protocol of the STM32 MCU in the MakAir exports 5 types of messages, *Boot*, *Stopped*, *DataSnapshot*, *MachineStateSnapshot* and *AlarmTrap*.
 The *Boot* and *Stopped* messages are emitted when the device starts and stops.
 The *DataSnapshot* messages are emitted at a frequency of 100Hz and contain various sensor readings.
-The *MachineStateSnapshot* are emitted at the end of each cycle and contain summary informations about that cycle, the current setting of the MakAir and the current alarms.
+The *MachineStateSnapshot* are emitted at the end of each cycle and contain summary information about that cycle, the current setting of the MakAir and the current alarms.
 Lastly the *AlarmTrap* messages contain information about alarms whenever they are triggered.

 The messages of utmost importance are those of type *MachineStateSnapshot* and *AlarmTrap*, they allow the medical body to supervize the use of the MakAir and react to abnormal situations, these messages should be considered **MUST HAVEs**.
 The other types of messages can be considered **NICE TO HAVEs**.